0xInfty/Autoguided/README.md

 All material, including source code and pre-trained models, is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-Part of the code was originally marked with the following disclaimer: "Copyright (c) 2024, NVIDIA CORPORATION & AFFILIATES.
-All rights reserved".
-Those files have kept this disclaimer and a history of changes can be extracted using Git's version control tools.
+Code adapted from Karras' repository was originally under the same [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+That code was originally marked with the following copyright disclaimer: _"Copyright (c) 2024, NVIDIA CORPORATION & AFFILIATES.
+All rights reserved"_.
+The disclaimer has been kept in all those files.

+Another part of the code is an implementation described by Evans, Parthasarathy et al in a publication under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

+A history of changes for all code can be extracted using Git's version control tools.

 ### Acknowledgments